blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 * Front of house has a HDMI input.
 * Back of house has a audio/video gear booth.
   * Receives HDMI from front of house.
-  * Able to simultanously control all projectors.
+  * Able to simultaneously control all projectors.
   * Able to tap HDMI/laptop image, audio to various destinations.
   * Able to tap HDMI/laptop to `SDI` and `HDMI` out.